-A full copy of the Plan will be available at the Meeting for review by shareholders.
-Shareholders may also obtain copies of the Plan from the Corporation prior to the meeting upon written request.
+Shareholders may obtain a copy of the Plan from the Corporation prior to the meeting upon written request.

-As at the date of this Circular there are 95,477,728 common shares of the Corporation issued and outstanding and accordingly, the maximum number of options which may be issued as of the date of this Circular is 9,547,723.
+As at the date of this Circular there are 95,477,728 common shares of the Corporation issued and outstanding and accordingly, the maximum number of options which may be issued as of the date of this Circular is 9,547,772.